Blueberry Pie with Frozen Blueberries

 - Into the Oven: Place your pie on the middle rack of the preheated oven.
 Bake for 45-55 minutes, or until the crust is a perfect golden brown and the filling bubbles enticingly.

 - Cooling: When your pie emerges from the oven, let it cool on a wire rack for at least 2 hours.
-This time allows the filling to set so it slices well and it’s runny.
+This time allows the filling to set so it slices well and isn’t runny.

 Now it’s time to enjoy a slice of this delicious blueberry pie, preferably with a scoop of vanilla ice cream or a warm cup of coffee.
 Using frozen berries for pie is a great way to celebrate the flavors of summer, no matter the time of year.